databricks/spark-training/strata_2013/blinkdb.md

 9. With all the warm up, now it is your turn to write queries.
 Write Hive QL queries to answer the following questions:

 - Count the number of distinct project_codes.
 Try the same query on the original table and compare the results.
-The kind of sampling available in the Alpha is not very effective for queries that depend on rare values, like `count distinct`.
+Notice that the kind of sampling available in the Alpha is not very effective for queries that depend on rare values, like `count distinct`.

    <div class="solution" markdown="1">
    <pre class="prettyprint lang-sql">